How-To: Run Neo4j in Docker

 Once we run this, we can use the same docker run command from earlier to create our container again.

 Once you are comfortable with creating, starting, and stopping the Docker container, you can start exploring other Neo4j functionality.
-Much of the other typical Neo4j processes for importing data, adding plugins, and interacting via Neo4j Browser work the same way as with any other Neo4j installation with the proper directory volumes mounted.
+Much of the other Neo4j processes for importing data, adding plugins, and interacting via Neo4j Browser work the same way as with any other Neo4j installation with the proper directory volumes mounted.

 To run any Cypher against our database within the container, we can use either Neo4j Browser or the Cypher shell tool.

-Simply ensure the database is running, then open a browser window and enter the url
+First, ensure the database is running, then open a browser window and enter the url

 If we want to run Cypher directly in our container, we need to first access our container.